 Kirsten and Dori begin their discussion defining exactly what Alzheimer’s is and what it does to the body.
 Dori then goes on to share the importance of her organization and details how the Alzheimer’s Association helps families and individuals impacted by the illness.
 Dori highlights vital warning signs, how a patient is diagnosed, the advantages of being diagnosed early, and how crucial it is to plan ahead financially if at all possible.
 One in three seniors who die each year has Alzheimer’s or another dementia.
-It is the third leading cause of death in the state of California alone.
+It is the fourth leading cause of death in the state of California alone.
 Alzheimer’s is a rapidly growing national health crisis, and the more we all understand, the better.
 We recommend listening and sharing this episode, because one way or another, this disease touches us all.

 Big Three From Episode #023:

 - If possible (with early diagnosis), plan ahead with your family.

 - If you notice warning signs, talk to a physician.

 - If you are a caregiver, you are not alone!

 2:15 – Over 5 million people all across our country have Alzheimer’s.
 Dori explains what Alzheimer’s is and what it does to the body, and identifies the ways in which Alzheimer’s differs from other dementias.

 5:59 – Dori discusses what her organization does and how it helps those who have Alzheimer’s and their families.